artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Common services like Elasticsearch, mariadb and gearmand should be installed and enabled before the Archivematica install.

-Do not enable Elasticsearch if you are running Archivematica in headless mode.
+.. note:: Do not enable Elasticsearch if you are running Archivematica in headless mode.

 .. code:: bash